camunda/camunda-docs-static/enterprise/content/download.md

 If you're interested in the latest features, you can get a sneak peek by trying out one of the alpha releases:

 {{< note title="Heads Up!" class="warning" >}}
-Please note, that Optimize alpha release are not suitable for production environments and should only be used for testing.
+Please note that Optimize alpha releases are not suitable for production environments and should only be used for testing.
 {{< /note >}}

 <table class="table">